venture-data/echo-ai-recommender/README.md

 ## CollaborativeFiltering Class

-This class, found in `collaborative_filtering.py`, implements collaborative filtering using Alternating Least Squares (ALS) with `implicit`.
-It provides methods for splitting interaction data, training the model, and generating recommendations.
+The `CollaborativeFiltering` class, located in `collaborative_filtering.py`, implements collaborative filtering using Alternating Least Squares (ALS) with `implicit`.
+It provides methods for splitting interaction data, training the model, and generating both user and product recommendations, including a combined recommendation method that intersects the results from user- and product-based recommendations.

-#### Class and Method Descriptions
+### Class and Method Descriptions

 #### `__init__(self, factors=2000, regularization=0.1, iterations=20)`
 Initializes the ALS model with configurable parameters: